cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/kick-start-your-journey-the-microbiomestat-installation-guide.md

 ## Troubleshooting

 Ensure that you are using the latest versions of R and Bioconductor.
 If you encounter any issues, it might be because a package requires a specific version of R or Bioconductor.

+If you experience problems during installation or usage, follow these steps:

+1. Check our Frequently Asked Questions (FAQ) page at https://app.gitbook.com/o/JyntywoYcDNroaHdd5wZ/s/hFAmY4z7d1R15Cv49vXQ/frequently-asked-questions-faq/general-faqs.
+Many common issues and their solutions are addressed there.

+2. If your issue isn't covered in the FAQ, visit https://github.com/cafferychen777/MicrobiomeStat/issues.

+3. Search this page to see if a similar issue has already been reported and resolved.

+4. If you don't find a similar issue, feel free to create a new issue to report your specific problem.
+When describing the issue, please provide as much detail as possible, including your operating system, R version, and any error messages you encountered.

-Consult the documentation of the problematic package for guidance.
+5. If the problem persists, consult the documentation of the problematic package for further guidance.

 Thank you for choosing MicrobiomeStat.
+We will do our best to assist you with any issues you encounter.